Travel visa: Issuing authorities

-Even if a traveller does not need a visa, the aforementioned criteria can also be used by border control officials to refuse the traveller's entry into the country in question.

-Visa policies
+Visa politics

 The main reasons states impose visa restrictions on foreign nationals are to curb illegal immigration, security concerns, and reciprocity for visa restrictions imposed on their own nationals.
 Typically, nations impose visa restrictions on citizens of poorer countries, along with politically unstable and undemocratic ones, as it is considered more likely that people from these countries will seek to illegally immigrate.
 Visa restrictions may also be imposed when nationals of another country are perceived as likelier to be terrorists or criminals, or by autocratic regimes that perceive foreign influence to be a threat to their rule.
 According to Professor Eric Neumayer of the London School of Economics:

 The poorer, the less democratic, and the more exposed to armed political conflict the target country is, the more likely that visa restrictions are in place against its passport holders.
 The same is true for countries whose nationals have been major perpetrators of terrorist acts in the past.

+The public support on immigration ranges between fully open borders and fully closed borders.

 Some countries apply the principle of reciprocity in their visa policy.
-A country's visa policy is called 'reciprocal' if it imposes visa requirement against citizens of all the countries that impose visa requirements against its own citizens.
-The opposite is rarely true: a country rarely lifts visa requirements against citizens of all the countries that also lift visa requirements against its own citizens, unless a prior bilateral agreement has been made.

-A fee may be charged for issuing a visa; these are often also reciprocal—hence, if country A charges country B's citizens US$50 for a visa, country B will often also charge the same amount for country A's visitors.
-The fee charged may also be at the discretion of each embassy.
-A similar reciprocity often applies to the duration of the visa (the period in which one is permitted to request entry of the country) and the number of entries one can attempt with the visa.
-Other restrictions, such as requiring fingerprints and photographs, may also be reciprocated.
-Expedited processing of the visa application for some countries will generally incur additional charges.
+Visa reciprocity is a principle in international relations where two countries agree to give each other's citizens similar treatment when it comes to visa requirements.
+For example visa reciprocity is a central principle of the EU's common visa policy.
+The EU aims to achieve full visa reciprocity with non-EU countries whose citizens can travel to the EU without a visa.
+For example, when in 2009, Canada reintroduced visa requirements for Czech nationals, arguing it was necessary due to a surge in asylum applications, it raised concerns within the EU about the implications for the common visa policy, the importance of reciprocity in maintaining good relations and ensuring equal treatment for citizens of member states.

+Some polities which restrict emigration require individuals to possess an exit visa to leave the polity.
+These exit visas may be required for citizens, foreigners, or both, depending on the policies of the polity concerned.
+Unlike ordinary visas, exit visas are often seen as an illegitimate intrusion on individuals' right to freedom of movement.
+The imposition of an exit visa requirement may be seen to violate customary international law, as the right to leave any country is provided for in the Universal Declaration of Human Rights.